-- On the master node, click the System configuration tab and then click Settings. - In SSL Ciphers, select 8.x Compat.
+- a.
+On the master node, click the System configuration tab and then click Settings. - b.
+In SSL Ciphers, select 8.x Compat.
 Click Save. - 6.
-Start the MBG service: - On the System status tab of the master node, click Dashboard. - Click Start.
+Start the MBG service: - a.
+On the System status tab of the master node, click Dashboard. - b.
+Click Start.
 The Cluster Status field on the Dashboard will report a mismatch between major software versions.
-In this state, partial cluster functionality is available (including license sharing and set load balancing) but configuration updates will not be possible until all nodes have the same software version.
+In this state, partial cluster functionality is available (including license sharing and set load balancing) but configuration updates will not be possible until all nodes have the same software version. - 7.
+(Optional) Redirect MiNet sets back to the master node: - a.
+On the master node, click the System status tab and then click Dashboard. - For the master node, click the Modify node icon.

-- 7. (Optional) Redirect MiNet sets back to the master node: - On the master node, click the System status tab and then click Dashboard. - For the master node, click the Modify node icon. - In the Cluster weight of current node field, select the original value (eg. 90 or 100).
-Click Save. - Wait for the sets to be redirected.
+- c.
+In the Cluster weight of current node field, select the original value (eg. 90 or 100).

+- d.
+Click Save.

+- e.
+Wait for the sets to be redirected.